-Rigorous whole school quality assurance procedures ensure thats courses are covered at an appropriate pace and support the development of literacy, numeracy and health and wellbeing.
-A robust calendar of assessment and tracking is built into our courses enabling staff to provide
+Rigorous whole school quality assurance procedures ensure that courses are covered at an appropriate pace and support the development of literacy, numeracy and health and wellbeing.
+A robust calendar of assessment and tracking is built into our courses enabling staff to provide extension and support to meet the needs of all our learners.
 This has a positive impact on the achievements of our young people as well as preparing pupils for future examinations and the world of work.